 Oatmeal is on the table pretty much every morning around here.
 But why?
 Primarily because it is good for us, but more importantly, it is easier to digest, for many folks.
 Anyone with digestive issues can still enjoy oatmeal.
 My prediction is that you will see more and more recipes calling for oatmeal as the main ingredient, because while it does not have the gluten strength of wheat, it still makes a delicious quick bread, or pan of muffins.
-Plus let's not forget the fiber offered in a bowl of oatmeal, it too is good you us all!
+Plus let's not forget the fiber offered in a bowl of oatmeal, it too is good for us all!

 Oatmeal is my morning choice!